samthor/esm-resolve/README.md

 [![Tests](https://github.com/samthor/esm-resolve/workflows/Tests/badge.svg)](https://github.com/samthor/esm-resolve/actions)

-An ESM import resolver for Node written in pure JS.
+Sync ESM import resolver for Node written in pure JS.
 This is written to be part of an [ESM dev server](https://github.com/samthor/dhost) or build process, as Node's import process is impossible to introspect.
-It also allows some cases which would otherwise be failures.
+It is permissive by default, allowing some cases which would normally be failures.

 ## Usage